Kidoz-SDK/KIDOZ_Android_SDK_Example-Android-Studio/README.md

  - 	Read the full KIDOZ SDK documentation and `Best Practices` on [KIDOZ SDK](http://kidoz.net/marketing/newsletter/sdk/SDK.pdf) website

-The easiest way to use the SDK is following this 3 steps:
+The easiest way to use the SDK is following these 3 steps:

 1. Include the `KIDOZ SDK` library inside your project
 2. Initiate the SDK